vanOosterhoutLab/HybridCheck/README.md

 # Installation from Github Repository

-Installing the bleeding edge versions from Github is slightly different to installing the source or binary tarballs resent on the NBI website - which are not updated as often.
-The Github repository is updated and watched almost daily by the author and so is recommended.
-The process is the same on all machines and operating systems.
-The main difference is that the Github repo is raw source code, unpackaged into a source tarball or a binary file.
-It is cloned to a PC as directory/set of files that follow the R layout for packages.
-Therefore there is an added step that once you've "cloned this repo" to your computer i.e. downloaded the files, there are a few steps extra just to put it into an R source tarball or build it before you can then install it in the usual manner.

-1. First make sure that R is installed correctly for your system, here I must direct you to the R website and the CRAN.
-If youknow how to install 'normal' programs on your PC or Mac this should be trivial.
-2. Next click the button on the site to clone the repo to your computer or if you have git installed and are comfortable using it, you can issue a command-line call to clone to your computer using git.
+You have two options of how to do this - either is perfectly acceptable.

+## Method 1:

+Note for this you must have the "devtools" installed as previously recommended.

+1. Open an R window and type into it: install_github("HybRIDS", username="Ward9250", ref="master")
+2. Thats it!

+## Method 2:

+1. Click the buttons in the navigation bar called ZIP or TAR to download the files, or get them from the github repository - it is up to you whether you download the tar or zip folder and does not matter.
+Unzip the file.
-3. Start a terminal/command-prompt and issue the command ``` R CMD check ``` followed by the path to where you downloaded the repo.
-For example ``` R CMD check ~/Desktop/HybRIDS ```.
+2. Start a terminal/command-prompt and issue the command R CMD check followed by the path to where you juse unzipped the file.
+For example R CMD check ~/Desktop/HybRIDS.
 This will run a series of checks HybRIDS should pass.
-4. After the check then run ``` R CMD build --binary ``` or ``` R CMD build ``` followed by the path to the repo.
+3. After the check then run R CMD build --binary or R CMD build followed by the path to the repo.
 The first builds a binary file, the second makes a source tarball file.
-5. After building the package then issuing ``` R CMD INSTALL ``` followed by the path to the file created from step 4.
+4. After building the package then issuing R CMD INSTALL followed by the path to the file created from step 4.

-Currently it does not really matter if you install HybRIDS on your R system from binary or source since there is - at present - no object files or C/FORTRAN code in the package, it is pure R.
-This may change in the future however.

 # Installation from Binary or Source from The NBI Website